monaha-hundo/websmtp/README.md

 `SSL__PublicKey: /certificates/ssl.crt`

 #### Docker Compose
 A `compose.yaml` file is available to quicly launch an instance without setting up a database/server.
-You must still generate the default HTTPS certificates and put them in `/websmtp/certificates` with the default names (see previous section).
-If you don't have certs on hand, use the provided `setup_docker_compose.sh` to quicly generate self-signed localhost ones.

 Use `docker compose up` in the root folder .
 Visit `https://localhost/`, use `admin/admin` as the default credentials.
 Visit `http://localhost:8080` for a adminer instance to connect to the `mariadb` instance/database.
 Adminer is the only way to manage users of a running instance.

-You can send emails to non existing accounts @ localhost, they will appear in the admin user mailbox which is configured as catch-all.
-Do not send emails to remote servers: doing so through the default configuration will probably damage your email/domain/ip reputation.

-Until there is a way to configure the docker image (domain, certs, etc.), the recommended install method for testing more thoroughly is through the binary build.

 ### Testing
 By default the `appSettings.Development.json` will look for a test/dev database on localhost, as such it is recommended to use docker and launch a local MariaDb instance for each test run.